flaviusb/talks/vm/intro.md

 VM

+So, I wrote a VM.
+Am writing?
+Whatever.
+Some questions: why?
+Who cares?
+What is interesting about it?

 Reasoning
 - A 'fixed point', a 'simple core', 'portable' (in various different senses), 'a project to hang other experiments off of, as production VMs are not built with that in mind'